commercetools/merchant-center-application-kit/.changeset/loud-brooms-yell.md

 '@commercetools-frontend/application-components': patch
 ---

-Remove unnecessary form control margin space
+Move form control to the same line as title row.